mohamedsamara/Shopify-Wireframe/README.md

 ## Description

-This is a mockup translation for an ecommerce landing page.
-Mockup is translated into a clean HTML code, neat CSS styles, Vanilla JavaScript for banner slider & Timer.
+This mockup is a translation for an ecommerce landing page.
+Mockup is translated into a clean HTML code, neat CSS styles, simple Vanilla JavaScript for banner slider & Countdown timer.

 * Land page content
   * Top Header